 arancine in the infinite variety possible,

-are also eaten in the typical markets of Palermo: the Piazza Caracciolo Vucciria of the Capo market, and Ballarò, the popular market for excellence.
+are also eat in the typical markets of Palermo: the Piazza Caracciolo Vucciria of the Capo market, and Ballarò, the popular market for excellence.

 Frittola at Capo Market entry.